 “What would you eat?”
 Elizabeth asked, “In winter the grass gets covered with ice and there’d be nothing for you to eat.”

-“Ha,” Willard snapped, “How do you think we buffalo survive?”
+“Ha,” Willard snapped, “How do you think we bison survive?”

 “I never thought about that,” Elizabeth said, “Squirrels store acorns, birds have fish… how do you survive?”